People's Party (Iceland): Controversies and expulsions

-At the end of November 2018, the party expelled two of its parliamentarians, Karl Gauti Hjaltason and Ólafur Ísleifsson, after a meeting of these with members of the Centre Party where Karl Gauti and Ólafur did not object to derogatory remarks of Centre Party members against the People's Party's leader, Inga Sæland.
+At the end of November 2018, the party expelled two of its parliamentarians, Karl Gauti Hjaltason and Ólafur Ísleifsson, after they met with members of the Centre Party and did not object to derogatory remarks made about People's Party leader Inga Sæland.

+At the end of March 2025, Ásthildur Lóa Þórsdóttir served as minister of education and children's affairs for four months until she resigned due to a scandal involving a sexual relationship with a 15-year-old boy when she was in her early 20s.